shuganghao/shuganghao.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D. in  Telecommunication Engineering, Singapore University of Technology and Design, 2022
+* B.E. in Telecommunication Engineering, South China University of Technology, 2017

 Work experience
 ======